How does it work

 The above is a very simple description of an EFT process but the reality is that working on an issue is not a very straightforward process.
 These sorts of issues are a facade of an underlying fear.

-In the example above the fear of flying it's more likely to be connected to another situation in your life where you feel trapped and have not control.
-However, to arrive in the conclusion it takes sometimes time until the client is ready to see the full picture.
+In the example above the fear of flying it's more likely to be connected to another situation in your life where you feel trapped and have no control.
+However, to arrive at the conclusion it takes sometimes time until the client is ready to see the full picture.
 Of course, the fear of flying could be connected to the actual fear of being in a plane especially if you have had a past traumatic flying experience.

 It is very common that while you are tapping, you may get a memory or even the connection you are looking for between your fear and a past experience.
 People are experiencing what we call the ''a-ha'' moments when they are able to make these connections.
 They can even feel it in their body as a sense of release and lightness.